Save the dates

 Focus on treatment outcomes

 The judges will be interested in how you have made a difference to clients.
 What are the treatment outcomes?
 Has your service helped to reduce stress, pain or a specific symptom in your clients?
 How can you evidence that your service has made this difference?
 Testimonials, client surveys, feedback forms, case studies, and before and after pictures are all useful.
-Tools such as a visual analogue scale (VAS) and MYMOP are also good ways to measure and report on treatment outcomes.

 Other supporting evidence